SomanPradhan/resultSystem/README.md

 Flask App for Meeting Management for Students Introduction
-This Flask application is designed to facilitate meeting management for students.
+This Django application is designed to facilitate meeting management for students.
 Whether it's for study groups, project teams, or extracurricular activities, this app provides essential features to organize and streamline meetings effectively.

 features
 User Authentication: Users can register, login, and manage their profiles securely.